Melania Trump launched into her first solo experience as the first woman final week: a 5-day tour of Ghana, Malawi, Kenya, and Egypt.

+A specialty of youngsters’ fitness and well-being.
 Her visit featured visits to kids’ hospitals and colleges, teas with foreign first women, and an image op at a sanctuary for orphaned toddler elephants — normal fare for an experience of this type.
-But the White House’s first-rate efforts to use Melania to soften her husband’s photograph might also have been overshadowed via the wardrobe she packed to do so.
+But the White House’s first-rate efforts to use Melania to soften her husband’s photograph might also have been overshadowed by the wardrobe she packed to do so.

-Throughout the week, among the first female’s clothing featured muted fabrics and a massive, utilitarian wallet, a glance that could exceptionally be described as a move between safari sublime and colonialist couture.
+The first female’s clothing featured muted fabrics and a massive, practical wallet throughout the week.
+This glance could be described as a move between sublime safari and colonialist couture.

-During a Wednesday visit to Cape Coast Castle, a fortress at the Ghanaian coast from which hundreds of thousands of kidnapped Africans have been shipped to the Americas as slaves, Melania wore a khaki jacket and linen pants that vaguely resembled army fatigues.
-She wore a similarly colored dress the next day for the duration of her ride to Malawi.
+During a Wednesday visit to Cape Coast Castle, a fortress on the Ghanaian coast from which hundreds of thousands of kidnapped Africans have been shipped to the Americas as enslaved people,

-On Saturday, Twitter users compared Melania’s Egypt outfit — a Ralph Lauren jacket, huge-leg pants, and a Chanel shirt — to the apparel worn through the villain in Raiders of the Lost Ark, who was a Nazi sympathizer.
+On Saturday, Twitter users compared Melania’s Egypt outfit — a Ralph Lauren jacket, huge-leg pants, and a Chanel shirt — to the apparel worn by the villain in Raiders of the Lost Ark, a Nazi sympathizer.

 A first female’s sartorial choices are inherently political.